 Britain is no longer forced to be part of the Nuclear Chain.
 We would be safer without Trident.
 Its principal role now is to secure our seat at the Top Table.

-The alternative would be to scrap Trident, and place Britain at the head of the non-nuclear powers - the majority of the countries in the world.
+The alternative would be to scrap Trident, rethink the nature of "security", and place Britain at the head of the non-nuclear powers - the majority of the countries in the world.

 At a time of financial austerity, who needs Trident?
-There are better ways to spend £100bn!
+There are better ways to spend 200 bn pounds!